The free dividend tracker to help you grow your wealth. Link your brokerage accounts and MerryDiv automatically syncs your holdings and dividends.

 Years of Dividend History: 28

-The State Street Consumer Discretionary Select Sector SPDR ETF dividend comes from a fund that tracks the Consumer Discretionary Select Sector Index, holding U.S. equities across consumer discretionary companies spanning growth and value stocks of diversified market capitalizations.
-XLY currently yields 0.97%, with a trailing annual dividend rate of $1.1152 per share paid quarterly.
-The next ex-dividend date is June 22, 2026, with the most recent quarterly payment at $0.2332 per share.
-With a beta of 1.18, XLY carries above-average market sensitivity, making it a better fit for growth-and-income investors comfortable with price swings than for those seeking steady, high-yield income.
+State Street Consumer Discretionary Select Sector SPDR ETF dividend currently yields 0.93%, paid quarterly to shareholders tracking U.S. consumer discretionary equities.
+Launched in December 1998 and managed by SSGA Funds Management, XLY uses full replication to mirror the Consumer Discretionary Select Sector Index across growth and value stocks of diversified market capitalizations.
+The trailing annual dividend rate stands at $1.1152 per share, with the next ex-dividend date set for June 22, 2026.
+At a beta of 1.217, XLY carries above-average market sensitivity, making it a better fit for growth-and-income investors than for those seeking low-volatility income.

-State Street Consumer Discretionary Select Sector SPDR ETF pays out dividends as a pass-through of income generated by its underlying holdings, making a traditional payout ratio not applicable (fund/ETF).
-State Street Consumer Discretionary Select Sector SPDR ETF dividend safety is therefore tied directly to the income distributions from its portfolio of U.S. consumer discretionary equities rather than a single company's earnings coverage.
-The primary pressure point is that consumer discretionary holdings are cyclically sensitive, and a broad economic slowdown can reduce the income passed through to XLY shareholders.
+State Street Consumer Discretionary Select Sector SPDR ETF pays out dividends as a pass-through of income generated by its underlying holdings, a payout ratio classified as not applicable (fund/ETF).
+State Street Consumer Discretionary Select Sector SPDR ETF dividend safety is therefore tied directly to the income distributions of the consumer discretionary companies it holds, not to a fixed corporate payout policy.
+The fund's beta of 1.217 means its underlying holdings move more than the broader market, which can pressure distributions during economic downturns when consumer spending contracts.

-State Street Consumer Discretionary Select Sector SPDR ETF dividend history shows a CAGR of 9.4% per year from 2009 to 2025.
-Per-share payments grew from $0.2255 to $0.9480 over that window (2026 is a partial year and excluded from the growth calculation).
-The largest single-year jump in the window was 25.4% in 2012, though the history also contains at least one year-over-year decline exceeding 5%, so growth has not been linear.
+Over the past 16 years, State Street Consumer Discretionary Select Sector SPDR ETF dividend history shows a CAGR of 9.4% per year from 2009 to 2025.
+Per-share payments grew from $0.2255 to $0.9480 over that window (2026 is a partial year and excluded from growth calculations).
+The largest single-year jump was 25.4% in 2012, though the history also contains at least one year-over-year decline exceeding 5%, so growth has not been linear.

 | Period | CAGR | From | To |